Norfolk Island Fishery

 4.1 Description of the fishery

 The Norfolk Island Fishery currently consists of an inshore recreational and charter-based line fishery (Figure 4.1).

 An offshore exploratory commercial trawl-and-line fishery operated between 2000 and 2003.
-Limited effort in the fishery during this period meant that the permit holders failed to meet the required 50 days of fishing over three years.
+Limited effort in the fishery during this period meant that the permit holders failed to meet the 50 days of fishing over 3 years required by the permit.
 Low catches of orange roughy (Hoplostethus atlanticus) and alfonsino (Beryx splendens) indicated that small stocks of these species could occur in the Australian Exclusive Economic Zone around Norfolk Island.
 Bass groper (Polyprion americanus), hapuku (P. oxygeneios) and blue-eye trevalla (Hyperoglyphe antarctica) dominated hook catches.

 No harvest strategy has been developed for the fishery because of the absence of commercial fishing since 2003.
 A harvest strategy and management plan will need to be developed before establishment of a commercial fishery.

 Norfolk Island Inshore Recreational and Charter Fishery